FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/operations_menu/extended_server_control/SSH-daemon-conf/_index.md

 In the cases where you do not need FIPS, you can deselect the **Prefer BouncyCastle Crypto provider** checkbox to speed up system performance.
 By doing so, Sun becomes the preferred provider and BouncyCastle is used as a fallback.

 In order to change the preferred provider from BouncyCastle to Sun, FIPS mode must be disabled on all SSH servers, as Sun is not FIPS-compliant.
-For more information, see <a href="ext_servercontrol-add-ssh" class="MCXref xref">Manage the SSH server</a>.
+For more information, see [Manage the SSH server](ext_servercontrol-add-ssh).

 ### **Limit the Maximum Number of Connections**